maya-he/dominant-color/README.md

 ## Overview

-This project demonstrates using the KMeans clustering algorithm to find the dominant colors in an image by grouping similar colors together into clusters.
+This project uses the KMeans clustering algorithm to find the dominant colors in an image by grouping similar colors together into clusters.

 ### Requirements
 - Python 3.x